Unidata/netcdf-c/man4/netcdf-f77.md

   [[\<](#Datasets-Introduction "Previous section in reading order")]   [[\>](#NF_005fSTRERROR "Next section in reading order")]       [[\<\<](#Datasets "Beginning of this chapter or previous chapter")]   [[Up](#Datasets "Up section")]   [[\>\>](#Groups "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   -------------------------------------------------------------------- ---------------------------------------------------------- --- --------------------------------------------------------------------- -------------------------------- ---------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-2.2 NetCDF Library Interface Descriptions {.section}
+2.2 NetCDF Library Interface Descriptions
 -----------------------------------------

 Each interface description for a particular netCDF function in this and